 - Boat Shrink Wrap Recycling

-Morris County's 2010 recycling rate of 45.3% is quickly approaching the 50% recycling goal for municipal solid waste.
-The good news is that this high recycling rate for 2010 was achieved prior to the 2011 wide-spread adoption of single-stream recycling in Morris County and as such, we should expect even higher recycling rates in the future.
+Morris County's 2011 recycling rate of 47.2% is quickly approaching the 50% recycling goal for municipal solid waste.
+The good news is that this high recycling rate for 2011 was achieved at the onset of 2011s wide-spread adoption of single-stream recycling in Morris County and as such, we should expect even higher recycling rates in the future.
 Keep up the good work Morris County!

 Recycling Information for the Resident